King-Rian/ai-case-study/README.md

 - **Profit Margins:** High profitability from integrated hardware and software approach ([Tesla](https://www.tesla.com)).

 **Customer Satisfaction and Loyalty:**
-- **Customer Reviews and Ratings:** High satisfaction with Autopilot and FSD features ([Tesla](https://www.tesla.com)).
+- **Customer Reviews and Ratings:** High satisfaction with Autopilot and FSD features ([Top-Selling Car](https://www.businessinsider.com/tesla-worlds-top-selling-car-first-time-q1-2023-5)).
-- **Retention and Repeat Purchases:** High rate of repeat purchases among Tesla owners ([POLITICO](https://www.politico.com)).
+- **Retention and Repeat Purchases:** High rate of repeat purchases among Tesla owners.

 **Regulatory Compliance and Approvals:**
 - **Regulatory Approvals for Autonomous Features:** Active engagement with regulatory bodies for compliance ([Tom's Hardware](https://www.tomshardware.com)).
-- **Compliance with Safety Standards:** Adherence to safety regulations ([POLITICO](https://www.politico.com)).
+- **Compliance with Safety Standards:** Adherence to safety regulations.

 ### Performance Relative to Competitors

 Tesla outperforms competitors in the autonomous driving and EV markets, leading in sales and technology.
 It benefits from a vast amount of real-world data, continuous over-the-air updates, and a vertically integrated approach.
-While companies like Waymo, GM (Cruise), and Ford (BlueCruise) are advancing, Tesla's combination of innovation, data, and market presence keeps it at the forefront ([Tesla](https://www.tesla.com)) ([POLITICO](https://www.politico.com)).
+While companies like Waymo, GM (Cruise), and Ford (BlueCruise) are advancing, Tesla's combination of innovation, data, and market presence keeps it at the forefront.

 ## Recommendations